 Following are the basic safety rules to follow when using a walker.

-- Unlike many rolling walkers – standard walkers do not generally come equipped with walker accessories such as trays or bags.
+- Add appropriate accessories: Unlike many rolling walkers – standard walkers do not generally come equipped with walker accessories such as trays or bags.
 I would recommend to add these (if it’s appropriate for your senior loved one).
 It makes it much easier to place items in an attached bag then to try to use a walker AND carry that item.

-- For rolling walkers with seats – always engage the brakes before you use the walker to sit on it.
+- For rolling walkers with seats: Always engage the brakes before you use the walker to sit on it.

-- When using a walker in outdoor areas, there may be times where avoiding a crowded area is not possible.
+- Outdoor walker safety: When using a walker in outdoor areas, there may be times where avoiding a crowded area is not possible.
 But if your senior loved one demonstrates poor judgement (which is very common with cognitive decline) and is unable to decide how to avoid pathways that can be problematic – then I recommend that they be assisted by someone in these situations.

-- The use of lighting is extremely important for anyone who is growing older but especially important for those who have problems with their vision.
+- Appropriate lighting: The use of lighting is extremely important for anyone who is growing older but especially important for those who have problems with their vision.
 Making the living environment as bright with light as possible can help some seniors.
 But for those where their visual skills are too poor to be corrected with proper lighting – I recommend that they be assisted whenever they are using a walker.

-How Do You Walk With A Walker?
+How Do You Walk With a Walker?

 Standard walkers have 4 legs and sometimes you will notice that the users have placed tennis balls at the foot of those legs to help the walkers glide a bit smoother.